 Work Experience Programme

 As the philosophy of Montessori was “Learning by Doing” then it is only natural that work experience in an approved Montessori school, under the guidance of a qualified and experienced Montessori directress, be an integral part of your learning journey.
 During the placement programme of 2 days per week, you will have the opportunity to put into practice the exercises and skills you will have learned during the programme.
 You will have the opportunity by using these skills to stimulate, develop and guide the children under your direction to develop to their full potential.
-We aim to ensure you have the opportunity to gain experience in a setting that is aligned with your career ambitions.
+We aim to ensure you that have the opportunity to gain experience in a setting that is aligned with your career ambitions.
 Our tutors and programme management team will help you secure a suitable work placement during your studies and this placement can be in your locality to reduce travel and time spent in Dublin

 Level 6 Major Award in Early Years Care and Education

 This major award is made up of the following minor awards;

 • Early Learning Environment - 15 credits

 • Early Childhood Literacy & Numeracy - 15 credits

 • Early Childhood Arts and Culture - 15 credits

 • Child Development - 15 credits